Woman bicycling after midnight hit by car in Ortley Beach

 TOMS RIVER — A bicyclist was struck by a car early Saturday in the Ortley Beach section.

-The 23-year-old male bicyclist was stuck by a 2006 Mazda 3 about 1 a.m. on Route 35 South and 1st Avenue, according to Ocean County Prosecutor's Office spokesman Al Della Fave.
+The 23-year-old woman was stuck by a 2006 Mazda 3 about 1 a.m. on Route 35 South and 1st Avenue, according to Ocean County Prosecutor's Office spokesman Al Della Fave.
 The sedan and the bicyclist were in the same lane of travel.

-Della Fave said the bicyclist, Shabnamkhon Usmanova, a woman who is from Uzbekistan and lived in Seaside Heights, was transported to Jersey Shore University Medical Center with multiple traumatic injuries.
-His name was not released.
+Della Fave said the bicyclist, Shabnamkhon Usmanova, who is from Uzbekistan and lived in Seaside Heights, was transported to Jersey Shore University Medical Center with multiple traumatic injuries.

 The driver of the car, Timothy Kellers, 33, of Seaside Park, showed no signs of impairment, police said.

-Note: EDITOR'S NOTE: This story has been updated to include the victim's name and correct sex.